pism/pism/doc/sphinx/installation/quick-tests.rst

    If you see some output and a final ``Writing model state`` ``to file ’unnamed.nc’`` then PISM completed successfully.
 At the end of this run you get measurements of the difference between the numerical result and the exact solution.
-See the *User’s Manual* for more on PISM verification.
+See :ref:`sec-verif` for more on PISM verification.

    The above "``-n 4``" run should work even if there is only one actual processor (core)